gauravchak/generative_friending_recommendations/src/next_target_prediction_userids/README.md

 We've implemented a robust next target prediction system with **two history encoding approaches**:

-- **Simple Pooled Multi-Head Attention**: K=2 learnable query vectors with causal attention
+- **Pooled Multi-Head Attention**: K=2 learnable query vectors with causal attention
 - **Transformer Encoder**: Full transformer with self-attention across all positions

 This allows readers to understand the **value of attention mechanisms** before diving into complex transformer architectures.